$\texttt{BATCLIP}$: Bimodal Online Test-Time Adaptation for CLIP: Acknowledgement

 \subsection{Implementation Details}

 In this section, we summarize the implementation details of all the baseline methods that have been mentioned in the main paper, including ours.
-We build our approach on the open-source code base \footnote{\href{https://github.com/mariodoebler/test-time-adaptation/tree/maink}{https://github.com/mariodoebler/test-time-adaptation/tree/main}}. a standard TTA benchmark codebase, that also houses the hyperparameters and training details of all the prior TTA methods.
+We build our approach on the standard benchmark code base \footnote{\href{https://github.com/mariodoebler/test-time-adaptation/tree/maink}{https://github.com/mariodoebler/test-time-adaptation/tree/main}} that also houses the hyperparameters and training details of all the prior TTA methods.
 CLIP-like models are used as provided by \href{https://github.com/mlfoundations/open_clip}{OpenCLIP}.
-Only the vision encoder is updated for online TTA methods \cite{wang2020tent, yuan2023robust, rusak2021if, niu2023towards} adopted for CLIP.
+Only the vision encoder is updated for existing online TTA methods \cite{wang2020tent, yuan2023robust, rusak2021if, niu2023towards} adopted for CLIP.